YourFriendCaspian/install-nextcloud/README.md

 Ready to go?
 Let's start:

-Find out more information: <a href="https://www.c-rieger.de/spawn-your-nextcloud-server-using-one-shell-script/" target="_blank">Build your Nextcloud Server using shell scripts only</a>
+Find out more information: <a href="https://www.c-rieger.de/spawn-your-nextcloud-server-using-one-shell-script/" target='_blank'>Build your Nextcloud Server using shell scripts only</a>